superlinked/superlinked/README.md

 ## Overview

-- **WHY**: Improve your vector search relevance by encoding metadata togehter with your unstructured data into vectors.
+- **WHY**: Improve your vector search relevance by encoding metadata together with your unstructured data into vectors.
 - **WHAT**: A framework and a self-hostable REST API server that connects your data, vector database and backend services.
 - **HOW**: Construct custom data & query embedding models from pre-trained encoders from `sentence-transformers`, `open-clip` and custom encoders for numbers, timestamps and categorical data.
 See the [feature](#features) and [use-case](#use-cases) notebooks below for examples.